jackaltx/PiFarm_Ansi/readme.md

 On the the management node, a.k.a.
 Farmer, download ansible and create the ssh keys  (./bin/init_ssh).

+## SSH discovery setup on the farmer

-- Setup the ssh known_hosts on the farmer for the ip address:
+Setup the ssh known_hosts on the farmer for the ip address:

   - ``` ansible-playbook initialize-known-hosts.yml```

+## Initialize the farm

+[BEING TRANSITIONED]  This is a chicken/egg issue.
+The pi's default user/passwors is worker/raspberry.
+It will change.
+It has changed.
+Also I need to account for non Rasberry Pi installs, such as VMs or other single board computer types.
+The inventory is currenly seperated into workers, helpers and farmer(s).
+The farmer is generally a non-integrating manager.
+Other helpers will be need to be used as-is.
+So this area will change as I get smarter.

-- Create the Lab Users and push the Farmer key to all the Pi Worker nodes.
+[NON-WORKING] Create the Lab Users and push the Farmer key to all the Pi Worker nodes.
 You will need to do this at your pi's user/password  (default images: worker/raspberry)
   - ``` ansible-playbook -e ansible_user=worker -k initialize-cluster-workers.yml```

+## Get the facts

-- (Optional) Gather all the ansible facts into a folder
+(Optional) Gather all the ansible facts into a folder
   - ``` ansible-playbook -K tools/get-facts.yml```
   - ``` ansible -m debug -a "var=hostvars"  localhost > facts/hostvars.json ```

+## Initialize the cluster

-- Then initialize the farmer and workers:
+Then initialize the farmer and workers:
   - ``` ansible-playbook initialize-workers.yml```
   - ``` ansible-playbook -K initialize-farmer.yml```

+## Monitoring

-- (Optional) Setup a grafana monitor on the farmer:
+(Optional) Setup a grafana/loki/promtail/prometheus monitor on the farm:
   - ``` ansible-playbook monitor-cluster.yml```

+## Benchmarking

+[NOT WORKING]

 - (Optional) test the cluster using sysbench:
   - ``` ansible-playbook run-sysbench.yml```